asmeta/asmeta/code/experimental/asmeta.evotest/asmeta.evotest.experiments/data/README.md

 Contains all outputs, configuration files, and the required JARs/scripts to fully rerun the experiments.

 ### `icst-26-exp/`
-Experiments for **[ICST 2026 paper title]**,
+Experiments for the paper *Generating Abstract Tests for Asmeta Models by Using Code Transformations and EvoSuite**,
-to be submitted to ICST 2026.
+submitted to ICST 2026.
-Contains only results.
+Contains only results and the Python notebook used to analyze the data in `data.csv`.
 To replicate these experiments, use the JARs and scripts located in the base folder `data/`.

 ### `nfm-26-exp/`
 Experiments for **[NFM 2026 paper title]**,